What is the Sporting Club Grants Program?

 Category 2: Skill Development

-Category 3: Club Operational Capacity
+Category 3: Organisation Operational Capacity

 The purchase of sporting uniforms or equipment that is essential for participation, safety, or first aid equipment for immediate attention to injury that may occur participating in sport or active recreation.

 Funding for active recreation clubs and associations to encourage people to participate in nature-based outdoor activities for example equipment for sporting activities at camps, first aid kits for outdoor activity groups etc.

 Eligible items may include but are not limited to: